moov-io/customers/docs/README.md

 ## Getting Help
  channel | info
  ------- | -------
-[Project Documentation](https://docs.moov.io/) | Documentation of Moov's various open source projects.
+Documentation [Moov Projects](https://docs.moov.io/) | Documentation of Moov's various open source projects.
-Issues [GitHub Issue](https://github.com/moov-io/customers/issues) | If you are able to reproduce a problem, please open a GitHub Issue under the project that caused the error.
+Issues [GitHub Issues](https://github.com/moov-io/customers/issues) | If you are able to reproduce a problem, please open a GitHub Issue under the related project.
 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov's Twitter feed to get updates on our projects.
 You can also tweet us to ask questions or share comments.
 Slack [#moov-io](https://slack.moov.io/) | Join the slack channel to discuss with other contributors about the development of Moov's open source projects.